-Clearly, you will not have paid your partner or child to cook or clean for you, but if these and other activities are ones that, in the absence of the accident, you would have otherwise have contributed to or done for yourself, the law allows you to recover payment on their behalf as part of your CRPS compensation claim.
+Clearly, you will not have paid your partner or child to cook, clean or otherwise look after you, but if these and other activities are ones that, in the absence of the accident, you would have contributed to or done for yourself, as part of your CRPS compensation claim the law allows you to recover payment on their behalf.

 Adaptations, aids and equipment

 There are numerous disability aids and equipment which can make living with CRPS just that much easier.
 Some are inexpensive; some very expensive.
-Common ones we have claimed are Smart Crutches, Loopwheels for wheelchairs, perching stools, specialist beds and chairs, grab rails, disability scooters, rough terrain scooters and driver-adaptations for cars.
-These should all be included in your claim by your CRPS compensation claim lawyer.
+Common ones for which we have claimed successfully are Smart Crutches, Loopwheels for wheelchairs, perching stools, specialist beds and chairs, grab rails, disability scooters, rough terrain scooters and driver-adaptations for cars.
+Any of these that have already been purchased or have been recommended for the future should be included in your claim by your CRPS compensation claim lawyer.

 Your CRPS compensation solicitor will advise you on your entitlement to interest on your damages.

 Future losses are those that you will incur after your claim settles.
-This is where the law attempts to use a crystal ball to ascertain what is likely to happen in the future, as compared to what would most likely have happened if you had not been injured.
 In almost every case, your future losses will form by far and away the largest part of your CRPS compensation claim.

-Your future losses are likely to be a continuation of your past losses plus, depending upon your circumstances, a few other heads of claim.
-In broad terms, the calculation will usually be the annual loss/cost of each item, projected forward to a certain point in time.
-This will normally be the term of your average life expectancy or nominal date of retirement, depending upon the type of loss.
-These calculations are inevitably lengthy and complicated and this is another reason why you should only instruct a specialist CRPS compensation claim lawyer.
+Your future losses are likely to be a continuation of your past losses plus, depending upon your circumstances, a few other heads of loss.
+In broad terms, the calculation will usually be the annual loss/cost of each item, projected forward to a certain point in the future.
+This will might be the term of your expected life expectancy or nominal date of retirement, depending upon the type of loss.
+These calculations are inevitably lengthy and complex and this is another reason why you should only instruct a specialist CRPS compensation claim lawyer.